scaleoutsystems/fedn/docs/quickstart.rst

    When you first exectue the above commands, Scaleout Edge will build a venv, and this takes a bit of time.
 For more information on the various options to manage the environement, see :ref:`projects-label`.

-Next will now upload these files to your Scaleout Edge project.
+Next you will now upload these files to your Scaleout Edge project.

 3. Initialize the server-side
 ------------------------------